pricing guides · June 3, 2026 · 6 min read

 When your timber is ready, we coordinate delivery.
 Options:

-Local delivery (Pacific Northwest).
+Local delivery in the Pacific Northwest.
 We deliver on our own trucks within the region.
 Smaller orders can sometimes be combined with other deliveries to save freight cost.

 Customer pickup.
-You are welcome to pick up at our Arlington, WA mill.
+You are welcome to pick up at our Arlington, WA mill by appointment.
 This is sometimes a good option for nearby builders or for orders large enough to justify a flatbed.

 International export.
 We ship internationally regularly.
 Documentation, port handling, and ocean freight are handled separately, with longer lead times.